Clinton, Mississippi: History

-Clinton Riot
+Clinton Massacre

 In September 1875 during the election campaign, a Republican political rally was held in downtown Clinton, where 3,000 people were gathered expecting Governor Adelbert Ames and other prominent speakers.
-White insurgents disrupted the rally, attacking blacks in what was called the "Clinton Riot."
+White insurgents disrupted the rally, attacking blacks with guns.
 It resulted in the deaths of several white men and an estimated 50 blacks later that night and over the next few days.
+Despite the organized nature of the attack, it is sometimes referred to as the "Clinton Riot".
 More armed whites arrived by train and attacked blacks.
 Among the black victims were schoolteachers, church leaders, and local Republican organizers.

 Whites had been attacking black and white Republicans in every election cycle, and that year the paramilitary Red Shirts arose in the state as a force to intimidate blacks and suppress black voting.
 The governor appealed to the federal government for protection and the U.S. government sent more troops.
 But election-related violence continued through the fall and, together with fraud at the polls, resulted in white Democrats regaining control of the state legislature and, in 1876, the governor's seat.
 This political shift signaled the end of the Reconstruction era, confirmed when the federal government withdrew remaining troops in 1877.